scipion-em/docs/docs/user/tutorials/modelBuilding/a050-ccp4CootRefinement.rst

       -  Automatically moving from one chain to another in an atomic
          structure:

-         -  Press in the keyboard to move from one chain to the previous one.
+         -  Press *“x”* in the keyboard to move from one chain to the previous one.

-         -  Press to change from one chain to the next one.
+         -  Press *“X”* to change from one chain to the next one.

       -  | Initializing global variables:
-         | Press in your keyboard.
+         | Press *“U”* in your keyboard.

       -  | Semi-automatic refinement of small groups of residues (10 to 15):
          | As soon as :math:`Coot` protocol is executed, the text file
-           will be saved in the project folder ( (1, 2)).
-This file content has to be modified according to our atomic structure model in this way:
+           *coot.ini* will be saved in the project folder */Runs/00XXXX_CootRefine/extra/* ( (1, 2)).
+This file content
+           has to be modified according to our atomic structure model in this way:

-         -  : has to be replaced by the number of the molecule that has to be refined.
-This number appears detailed in :math:`Coot` main menu ( (B, red arrow)).
+         -  *imol*: *#0* has to be replaced by the number of the molecule that has to be refined.
+This number appears detailed in :math:`Coot` main menu *Display Manager* ( (B, red arrow)).

-         -  : has to be replaced by the name of the molecule chain that has to be refined.
+         -  *aa_main_chain*: *A* has to be replaced by the name of the molecule chain that has to be refined.

-         -  : , name of the small chain of 10-15 residues, can be
-            optionally replaced by other name.
+         -  *aa_auxiliary_chain*: *AA*, name of the small chain of 10-15 residues, can be optionally replaced by other name.

-         -  : has to be replaced by the position of the residue from which the refinement has to start.
+         -  *aaNumber*: *#100* has to be replaced by the position of the residue from which the refinement has to start.

-         -  : will be replaced by the desired small step of residues that gets flexible enough to select other conformation of this auxiliary chain.
+         -  *step*: *#10* will be replaced by the desired small step of residues that gets flexible enough to select other conformation of this auxiliary chain.

-         Save text file after its modification.
-Go to the residue position indicated in , initialize global variables with , and pres or in the keyboard to refine those residues upstream or downstream, respectively.
+         Save *coot.ini* text file after its modification.
+Go to the residue position indicated in *aaNumber*, initialize global variables with *“U”*, and pres *“z”* or *“Z”* in the keyboard to refine those *aaNumber* residues upstream or downstream, respectively.

       -  | Printing environment:
-         | Press in the keyboard.
+         | Press *“E”* in the keyboard.

       -  | Saving an atomic structure after an interactive working session with :math:`Coot`:
-         | window will be opened with :math:`Coot` main menu ( (A)).
-By
+         | *Coot Python Scripting* window will be opened with
+           :math:`Coot` main menu *Calculate -> Scripting... ->
-           writing , molecule will be saved by default in .
-Molecule number can be checked in :math:`Coot` main menu ( (B, red arrow)).
-Saving the molecule this way is equivalent to press in the keyboard.
+           Python...* ( (A)).
+By writing *scipion_write()*, molecule *#0* will be saved by default in .
+Molecule number can be checked in :math:`Coot` main menu *Display Manager* ( (B, red arrow)).
+Saving the molecule this way is equivalent to press *“w”* in the keyboard.
-         | The number of the specific molecule has to be written in
+         | The number *#n* of the specific molecule has to be written in
-           brackets to save any other molecule than .
+           brackets to save any other molecule than *#0*.
-         | Although the name of the saved atomic structure is by default
+         | Although the name of the saved atomic structure is
+           *coot_XXXXXX_Imol_YYYY_version_ZZZZ.pdb* by default (*XXXXXX*
-           ( is the protocol box number, the :math:`model` number and the number of times that the molecule has been saved), other names/labels of your preference are also allowed.
-That name/label has to be introduced with command, as it is detailed in the example ( (A)).
-The addition of extension is not required.
+           is the protocol box number, *YYYY* the :math:`model` number and *ZZZZ* the number of times that the molecule has been saved), other names/labels of your preference are also allowed.
+That name/label has to be introduced with *scipion_write()* command, as it is detailed in the example ( (A)).
+The addition of *.pdb* extension is not required.
          | If no more interactive sessions with :math:`Coot` are
-           planned, after saving the atomic structure, :math:`Coot` will be definitively closed by pressing in the keyboard.
+           planned, after saving the atomic structure, :math:`Coot` will be definitively closed by pressing *“e”* in the keyboard.

          .. figure:: Images_appendix/Fig120.pdf
             :alt: Protocol .
-A: Saving labeled atomic structure with window.
-B: window.
+A: Saving labeled atomic structure with *Coot Python Scripting* window.
+B: *Display Manager* window.
             :name: fig:app_protocol_coot_2
             :width: 65.0%

             Protocol .
-A: Saving labeled atomic structure with window.
+A: Saving labeled atomic structure with *Coot Python Scripting* window.
+B: *Display Manager* window.
-            B: window.

 -  Protocol execution:

-   | Adding specific map/structure label is recommended in section, at
+   | Adding specific map/structure label is recommended in *Run name*
-     the form top.
-To add the label, open the protocol form, press the pencil symbol at the right side of box, complete the label in the new opened window, press OK and, finally, close the protocol.
+     section, at the form top.
+To add the label, open the protocol form, press the pencil symbol at the right side of *Run name* box, complete the label in the new opened window, press OK and, finally, close the protocol.
 This label will be shown in the output summary content (see below).
-If you want to run again this protocol, do not forget to set to the .
-     However, if you want to restart the protocol *in the last point* that you let it before and continue working with the last file saved in , *set to* the .
+If you want to run again this protocol, do not forget to set to *Restart* the *Run mode*.
+However, if you want to restart the protocol *in the last point* that you let it before and continue working with the last file saved in , *set to Continue* the *Run mode*.
-   | Press the red button at the form bottom.
+   | Press the *Execute* red button at the form bottom.
    | graphics window will be opened after executing the protocol.
      Electron density maps and atomic structures are shown.
 Although steps to follow depend on the specific operation to carry out, a list of basic initial tasks and tools could be helpful:

    -  | Check maps and atomic structures definitively loaded in :
-      | By opening window (:math:`Coot` main menu) ( (B)).
+      | By opening *Display Manager* window (:math:`Coot` main menu) (
+        (B)).

    -  | Set parameters appropriate to visualize them:
       | Electron density maps are sometimes more difficult to visualize.